cardano-foundation/CIPs/CIP-0135/README.md

 ### Acceptance criteria

-- [x] The proposal has been reviewed by the community and sufficiently advertised on various channels.
+- [ ] The proposal has been reviewed by the community and sufficiently advertised on various channels.
+    - [ ] Intersect Technical Groups
-    - [x] Intersect Channels
+    - [ ] Intersect Discord Channels
-    - [x] Cardano Forum
+    - [ ] Cardano Forum
-    - [x] Twitter
+    - [ ] Twitter
-    - [x] Reddit
+    - [ ] Reddit

-- [x] All major concerns or feedback have been addressed.
+- [ ] All major concerns or feedback have been addressed.

 ### Implementation Plan